Jun-depo/Hypothyroid-Prediction/README.md

 <img src="XGB_Mini_vs_allfeatures.png" style="width:900px;height:300px;">

 The mini model performed slightly below the model with all features.
-I will try to build an app based on 7 feature mini model.
+However, the F1-scores from min_model are very close the regular model.
+Therefore, I will try to build an app based on 7 feature mini model.

 ### Things to do for an app
 * write a function that uses params obtained from processing training data, to process test data in exactly the same way.